ctuning/ck-docker/README.md

 ## Use CK web server (JSON API)

 We have shared CK-based web server via Docker Hub.
-You can run it as following:
+You can run it as follows:

 ```
  $ ck run docker:ck-web-server